ransome1/sleek/CONTRIBUTING.md

 ## Testing

-sleek uses [Jest](https://jestjs.io/) as the testing framework.
-To run tests, use the following command: `npm run test`
+sleek uses [vitest](https://vitest.dev/guide/) as the framework for unit testing.
+To run tests, use the following command: `npm test`

 To contribute to the testing efforts, consider the following:

 - Write tests to cover new features or changes in functionality.
+- Test files are kept in separate files, for example Module.ts & Module.test.ts
 - Ensure that existing tests pass before making new contributions.
 - Aim for high test coverage to maintain code quality.